 When President Obama was first elected, he signed legislation allowing women who have been discriminated against concerning salaries from their employers to have access to the courts for legal redress.
 When the United States Senate blocked action on a proposal to treat gender discrimination involving salaries in the same manner as racial, disability and age discrimination, President Obama indicated he was sadly disappointed.

 The President said, “at a time when folks across the country are struggling to make ends meet – and many families are just trying to get by on one paycheck after a job loss – it’s a reminder that achieving equal pay for equal work isn’t just a woman’s issue, it’s a family issue.”

 Republicans and various business groups oppose the Paycheck Fairness Act.
 They claim it would cause employers to face more litigation by removing limits concerning punitive damages and monetary damage awards.

 Fathers’ Rights in the Family Court

 In the Family Court in the state of New York, the laws are gender neutral.
 Both men and women are supposed to be treated equally.
 However, my experience is that sometimes there is an unequal treatment of men and women.
 Men are sometimes treated unfairly in the Family Court and in the Supreme Court concerning divorce related issues.
-Our law office has been protecting fathers’ rights for more than thirty years.
+Our law office has been protecting fathers’ rights for more than 45 years.
 We litigate issues involving Child Protective Services and Administration for Children’s Services problems.
 We deal with child abuse and child neglect proceedings, spousal maintenance issues, child support, paternity, child custody, visitation with children, orders of protection and all other divorce and Family Court issues.
 We take fathers’ rights seriously!
 Call us for a free consultation.